Three different eye drops will be sent to your pharmacy prior to your surgery:

 Drop #1 – STEROIDAL ANTI-INFLAMMATORY (shake bottle well) such as Pred Forte, Prednisolone

 Drop #2 – ANTIBIOTIC such as Azasite, Vigamox, Zymar, Ciloxin, Ocuflox, Ciprofloxacin, Tobramycin

-Drop #3 – NON STEROIDAL ANTI-INFLAMMATORY such as Acular, Ketorolac, Nevanac, Voltaren or Diclofenac
+Drop #3 – NON STEROIDAL ANTI-INFLAMMATORIES such as Acular, Ketorolac, Nevanac, Voltaren or Diclofenac

 * Please note that under Massachusetts law, pharmacies can substitute similar drops without the surgeon’s consent.